mclarkson/obdi-rsyncbackup/README.md

 ## Installation

-Installation is in two parts, installing the plugin, and setting up the server that will be used for storing the backups.
+Installation is in three parts, installing the plugin, setting up the server that will be used for storing the backups, and set up the servers that you want to back up.

 #### Installing the plugin